savetheinternet/Tinyboard/README.md

 **Vichan has next to no active development<!--, however you can still pay for support.
 Basic support costs $40/hr, and is only payable in BTC.
 New features depend on what you want.
 Email COPYPASTE &lt;AT&gt; KITTENS &lt;DOT&gt; PH if you're interested&mdash;Vichan forks such as OpenIB are included in this offer-->.**

+As of 29 August 2022, though, it supports PHP8.1.

 About
 ------------
 vichan is a free light-weight, fast, highly configurable and user-friendly